IBM/ibmi-mcp/README.md

 | **🧪 Integration Testing**  | Integrated with Vitest for fast and reliable integration testing.
 Includes example tests for core logic and a coverage reporter.                     | `vitest.config.ts`, `tests/`                                         |
 | **⏱️ Performance Metrics**  | Built-in utility to automatically measure and log the execution time and payload size of every tool call.                                            | `src/utils/internal/performance.ts`                                  |

-## Architecture Overview

-This template is built on a set of architectural principles to ensure modularity, testability, and operational clarity.

-- **Core Server (`src/mcp-server/server.ts`)**: The central point where tools and resources are registered.
-It uses a `ManagedMcpServer` wrapper to provide enhanced introspection capabilities.
-It acts the same way as the native McpServer, but with additional features like introspection and enhanced error handling.
-- **Transports (`src/mcp-server/transports/`)**: The transport layer connects the core server to the outside world.
-It supports both `stdio` for direct process communication and a streamable **Hono**-based `http` server.
-- **"Logic Throws, Handler Catches"**: This is the immutable cornerstone of our error-handling strategy.
-  - **Core Logic (`logic.ts`)**: This layer is responsible for pure, self-contained business logic.
-It **throws** a structured `McpError` on any failure.
-  - **Handlers (`registration.ts`)**: This layer interfaces with the server, invokes the core logic, and **catches** any errors.
-It is the exclusive location where errors are processed and formatted into a final response.
-- **Structured, Traceable Operations**: Every operation is traced from initiation to completion via a `RequestContext` that is passed through the entire call stack, ensuring comprehensive and structured logging.

 ## Quick Start